-Be a professional civil (PE) or structural engineer (SE) licensed in the State of Hawaii
+Be a professional structural engineer (SE) licensed in the State of Hawaii.

-2.3.6 Statewide Hydraulic Design Engineer:
+2.4.6.
+Statewide Hydraulic Design Engineer:

-Role: Responsible for statewide administration and oversight of the Scour Program for the State of Hawaii;
+Role: Responsible for statewide administration and oversight of the Scour Program for the State of Hawaii.

 - Provides scour design policy and inspection procedures; - Oversight of scour coding, scour repairs, and Scour Critical Plan of Actions; - Provides technical expertise for scour evaluations and scour repairs. - Administers and conducts statewide scour program Quality Assurance.
 Refer to the Scour Section of this Manual for detailed program requirements.